MACD Trading Indicator Oscillator Technical Analysis Fast Line and SignalLine

-MACD indicator is used in various ways to give technical analysis information.
+MACD indicator is used in various ways to give technical analysis info.

-- MACD center line crosses indicate bullish or bearish markets: below zero is bearish, above zero is bullish.
+- MACD centerline crosses reflect bullish or bearish markets: below the zero is bearish, above zero is bullish.

 - Oscillations can be used to indicate oversold and overbought regions